adrienbailliard/adrienbailliard/README.md

 ## 🙋‍♂️ About me

-I'm from France 🇫🇷, currently based in Paris 🌍.
+I'm from France 🥐, currently based in Paris.

 Passionate about Node.js, TypeScript, blockchain, and trading, I thrive on building robust and scalable software 💻.